The Best Savings Accounts of May 2023

 1. Savings account or money market account

-If you need full liquidity at any time, a savings account or money market account with FDIC insurance coverage is the most appropriate option.
+If you need total liquidity, a savings or money market account with FDIC insurance coverage is the most appropriate option.

-These allow immediate access without penalty, do not fluctuate in value, and offer the security of FDIC insurance limits up to $250,000 per deposit, per covered institution for deposits.
+These allow immediate access without penalty, do not fluctuate in value, and offer the security of FDIC insurance limits of up to $250,000 per deposit per covered institution for deposits.

 2. A CD with a moderate early withdrawal penalty

-The trade-off with certificates of deposit is that they typically offer higher interest rates than savings or money market accounts, in exchange for locking your money up for a specified period of time.
+The trade-off with certificates of deposit is that they typically offer higher interest rates than savings or money market accounts in exchange for locking your money up for a specified period.

-If your liquidity need is at least several months in the future, and/or is only a slight possibility rather than a high probability, the extra yield you can earn on a CD might be worth risking the early-withdrawal penalty, especially if you can find a CD offering a relatively mild penalty.
+If your liquidity need is at least several months in the future and is only a slight possibility rather than a high probability, the extra yield you can earn on a CD might be worth risking the early withdrawal penalty, especially if you can find a CD offering a relatively mild sentence.

 3. A CD ladder